-Warning: this article contains stereotypes of university students which may be offensive to people who can’t make fun of their own educational privilege.
+Warning: this article contains stereotypes of university students which may be offensive to people who can’t make fun of their own educational privilege, and college comedy.

 Hufflepuff: Cornell and Brown